-The Extended Care Program is available before school from 6:45am to 7:55am and after school from 2:30pm to 6:30pm.
-The Extended Care Program operates only on regular school days and is closed yearly, after dismissal on the last day before Christmas Break, Holy Thursday and the last day of school.
+The Extended Care Program is available before school from 7:00 am to 7:45 am and after school from dismissal to 5:45 pm.
+The Extended Care Program operates only on regular school days and is not available on holidays, vacations, or in the summer months.
+The Extended Care Program is not available in the afternoon for the last school day before the Christmas vacation and the last day of school.
+TK and Kindergarten students must bring lunch as no lunch program is available.